jsreport/docs/docs/pdf-utils.md

 {{pdfAddPageItem name="Jan" age=33 /}}
 ```

-> Both page groups and page items adds "hidden" text elements to the output pdf.
+> Both page groups and page items add "hidden" text elements to the output pdf.
 These elements are almost invisible but still takes a tine place.
 Therefore it's recommended to use just small values for groups and items.
 The best is to use just array indexes or ids.

 ## TOC - table of contents
 The pdf utils can be used also to dynamically create pdf table of contents including the outlines.
 This is done mainly using pdf-utils fundamentals like merge operation and page items.
 The flow is the following.

 The main template renders TOC at the top just like any other content using templating engines.
-To make the links clickable the html should use anchors (a tags) with # in href pointing to particular headings.
+To make the links clickable the html should use anchors (`a` tags) with `#` in `href` pointing to particular headings.
 Like

 ```html
 <a href='#hello-world'>Hello world</a>